WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/finishing.md

 ## Additional Tutorials

 The **RichText component** allows for creating a richer input besides plain text, allowing for bold, italic, links, and other inline formating.
-See the[RichText Reference](/docs/designers-developers/developers/richtext.md) for documentation using this component.
+See the [RichText Reference](/docs/designers-developers/developers/richtext.md) for documentation using this component.

 The InspectorPanel, the settings on the right for a block, and Block Controls have a standard way to implement.
 See the [Block controls tutorial](/docs/designers-developers/developers/tutorials/block-tutorial/block-controls-toolbar-and-sidebar.md) for additional information.